quux00/go-lightly/go-lightly-examples/clj-examples/README.md

     user=> (barb/-main 500)
     ;; ... runs for 500 seconds printing out what is happening

-From the command line, spawning 100 workers, 300 requesters and running until 2000 requests are processed
+From the command line, running for 500 millis:

     $ lein run :barber 500
     ;; ... runs for 500 seconds printing out what is happening